irlnathan/hackeconomics.github.io/contexts.md

 - How are federal reserve participants selected?
 - What is the federal reserves balance sheet?
 - How does the federal reserve affect interest rates?
+- What is open market operations of the federal reserve?
 - [When did open market operations begin at the federal reserve?](http://hackeconomics.com/when-did-open-market-operations-begin-at-the-federal-reserve/)
+- What affect does open market operations have on short term interest rates?

 ## Money
 - What entity is in charge of printing US currency?